Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - Docker will be to containerize the application.
 This will allow for the application to be easily deployed to a server.
 - chart.js will be used to display the results of the vote to the user in a graph-based representation.
 - vue.js will be used on the voting client to communicate with the RestAPI server.
+- A QR code generator API will be used to generate the QR code for the voting client.

 ## Phase 1 Development